calipho-sib/nextprot-api/README.md

 mvn jetty:run -Dspring.profiles.active=DEV
 ```

-You should be able to log into: http://localhost:8080/nextprot-api
+You should be able to log into: [http://localhost:8080/nextprot-api-web]

+# Main API Features:
+* Provides a Java Spring REST API at http://localhost:8080/nextprot-api that connects to an RDBMS database (entry based).
+* Provides a full-text search mechanism that relies on Solr Indexes (entry, publication and terms based).
+* Provides an advanced search engine through a SPARQL endpoint available at http://localhost:8080/sparql (based on Virtuoso datastore)

 ## Testing